 The profession of social work embraces a set of core values that provide the basis for its standards of professional conduct.
 These values include service, social justice, the dignity and worth of the person, the importance of human relationships, integrity and competence.
 The National Association of Social Work (NASW) has established a code of ethics to guide the professional conduct of members of the profession.
 Students enrolled in the MSSW or BSW in the UTRGV School of Social Work are expected to demonstrate conduct consistent with those values and ethics.
-Students who are found to consistently disregard the values and ethics of the profession may be subject to termination from their respective Social Work Program.
+It is the policy of the MSSW Program that students who are found to consistently disregard the values and ethics of the profession may be subject to termination from their respective Social Work Program.
 The NASW Code of Ethics will be the guiding framework and source for identifying professional misconduct.